 - Scroll down to the next to last header on the page and click on the green button with a white plus mark next to “Lipids”.
 A list of common fatty acids will appear.
 As noted above:

 - Common Omega-3 fatty acids are: linolenic (18:3), EPA (20:5), DHA (22:6)

 - Common Omega-6 fatty acids are: linoleic (18:2) and arachidonic (20:4)

-- A more detailed listing of the scientific, molecular names and common names is available online at the Fatty Acid Index page of the Nutrition Data website.
+- A detailed listing of systematic scientific and common names of fatty acids is available at the Fats & Fatty Acids page of the Nutrition Data website.
 Omega-3 and omega-6 isomers include "n-3" and "n-6" markings.

 - Add the amounts of all Omega 3 fatty acids to get a total amount for Omega 3s.
 Add up the amounts of all Omega 6 fatty acids to get a total amount for Omega 6s.

 Please be aware of the serving sizes listed for each food (i.e. 100 grams of coconut oil, 1 tablespoon of flaxseed oil, etc.).
 You may need to adjust these values to accurately determine the fatty acid content of a portion of food.